U.S. flag An official website of the United States government

 • Develop uncertainty-informed data-integration methods to enable integrating data from multiple sensors and sources with variable degrees of data veracity.

-• Projects would have a distribution focus but projects that look at both transmission and distribution would not be excluded.
+Projects should have a distribution focus, but projects that look at both transmission and distribution are encouraged.

 Related Resources